0xStarlight/0xStarlight.github.io/_posts/2022-04-10-Active-Directory-Domain-Persistence.md

 > Using the DCSync option needs no code execution (no need to run Invoke-Mimikatz) on the target DC {: .prompt-info }

-### <span style="color:#F1C232">Using NTML hash of KRBTG to create a Golden Ticket</span>
+### <span style="color:#F1C232">Using NTML hash of KRBTGT to create a Golden Ticket</span>

-+ Requires DA privs which ca be done by used over-pass-the-hash to start a PowerShell session as domain admin.
++ Requires DA privs which can be done by used over-pass-the-hash to start a PowerShell session as domain admin.
 + Enter a PSSession to the domain controller and dump the hashes.

 ```powershell